Professional Lift Station Service in Milledgeville, GA

 Complete System Inspection

-We begin with thorough inspection of all lift station components including the pump, float switches, alarm system, control panel, and basin condition.
+We begin with thorough septic system service inspection of all lift station components including the pump, float switches, alarm system, control panel, and basin condition.
 Float switches are tested at multiple levels to verify proper pump activation.
 Pump performance is measured to detect reduced flow indicating impeller wear or clogs.
 Electrical connections are checked for corrosion or loose wiring.
 Control panels are inspected for proper operation.
 Basin inspection identifies debris accumulation, grease buildup, or structural problems requiring attention.

 2